WHAT IS CONDENSATION?

 Moisture can also be drawn from the structure of the building into the internal air; from below the floor or through the walls/ceilings

-The actions that cause condensation are often essential to everyday living and therefore unavoidable, however, simple lifestyle changes and improved air ventilation can minimise the impact condensation has on a property.
+The actions that cause condensation are often essential to everyday living and therefore unavoidable, however, improved air ventilation can minimise the impact condensation has on a property.